AMLing2/multibody_animation/README.md

 ```

 [Link to documentation](https://amling2.github.io/multibody_animation/#/)
+This project is currently in development, API stability cannot be guaranteed.

 TODO:
+- update docs for arrows and func signature
+- add update on bodies for late option changes
+- make not overwrite other figures
 - force arrows on shapes (pos,dir,force,scalefac_width,scalefactor_length)
     - done for points
 - some way to do belts/ropes on moving shapes